antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

 ## Conclusion

 Congratulations!
 You've created your first Roslyn analyzer that performs on-the-fly code analysis to detect an issue and provides a code fix to correct it.
 Along the way, you've learned many of the code APIs that are part of the [.NET Compiler Platform SDK]("https://docs.microsoft.com/dotnet/csharp/roslyn-sdk/") (Roslyn APIs).
-Next, you can learn how to publish your analyzer as a NuGet package which will enable your analyzer for every developer on the team and can be enforced on build.
-Documentation on how to publish to NuGet is found [here]("https://docs.microsoft.com/archive/msdn-magazine/2015/october/code-analysis-build-and-deploy-libraries-with-integrated-roslyn-code-analysis-to-nuget").
+Next, you can learn how to publish your analyzer as a NuGet package, which will enable your analyzer for every developer on the team and can be enforced on build.
+For information on how to publish to NuGet, see [Code Analysis - Build and Deploy Libraries with Integrated Roslyn Code Analysis to NuGet](https://docs.microsoft.com/archive/msdn-magazine/2015/october/code-analysis-build-and-deploy-libraries-with-integrated-roslyn-code-analysis-to-nuget).